 For the years ended December 31, 2013 and 2012, our total investment income was approximately \$2.8 million and \$1.9 million, respectively, consisting predominately of interest income.
-As of December 31, 2013, the portfolio had a weighted average annual effective yield on investments of approximately 7.5% compared to 9.9% as of December 31, 2012, and our average investment portfolio for theyear ended December 31, 2013 was \$33.7 million compared to \$16.4 million for the year ended December 31, 2012.
+As of December 31, 2013, the portfolio had a weighted average annual effective yield on investments of approximately 7.5% compared to 9.9% as of December 31, 2012, and our average investment portfolio for the year ended December 31, 2013 was \$33.7 million compared to \$16.4 million for the year ended December 31, 2012.
 The increase in interest income is primarily due to the growth in our total portfolio resulting from the investment of additional equity capital raised and borrowings under our Syndicated Credit Facility offset by the decline in the effective yield on investments.
-The decline in yield is largely due to the repayment of four LMM investment in 2013, which are higher yielding than the private placement investments.
+The decline in yield is largely due to the repayment of four LMM investments in 2013, which are higher yielding than the private placement investments.
 The decline in yield is also attributable to an overall lower interest rate environment.
 Additionally, during the year ended December 31, 2013, we recognized \$80,000 of PIK interest income compared to \$25,000 for the same period in 2012.
 This increase is largely due to an investment which had a technical default during the period, resulting in additional PIK interest being earned.
 This investment was sold in the fourth quarter of 2013.

 For the year ended December 31, 2013, expenses, net of base management fee, incentive fee and administrative services expenses waivers and expense support payment, were approximately \$1.1 million as compared to expenses of approximately \$739,000 for the year ended December 31, 2012.
 The increase in expenses is primarily due to an increase in interest expense of \$103,000, professional fees expense of \$160,000, other general and administrative expense of \$126,000.
 Interest expense increased due to an increase in the average borrowings during the period.
 Average borrowings were \$9.7 million for the year ended December 31, 2013 compared to \$7.2 million for the year ended December 31, 2012.
 As of December 31, 2013 and December 31, 2012, the interest rate on borrowings was approximately 3%.
-The average borrowing rate for the year ended December 31, 2012 was LIBOR plus 2.85% compared to the borrowing rate in effect for the year endedDecember 31, 2013 of LIBOR plus 2.75%.
+The average borrowing rate for the year ended December 31, 2012 was LIBOR plus 2.85% compared to the borrowing rate in effect for the year ended December 31, 2013 of LIBOR plus 2.75%.
 Professional fees increased due to additional legal costs related to the share repurchase program and the application for exemptive relief.
-Other general and administrative expenses in relational december 31, 2013, we entered into an expense support and conditional reimbursement agreement with our Adviser, in which the Adviser agreed to pay us an amount necessary to achieve a reasonable level of expenses in relation to investment income.
+Other general and administrative expenses increased due to additional banking costs, trade costs and other costs associated with the increase in the overall portfolio size.
+During the year ended December 31, 2013, we entered into an expense support and conditional reimbursement agreement with our Adviser, in which the Adviser agreed to pay us an amount necessary to achieve a reasonable level of expenses in relation to investment income.
 Pursuant to this agreement, the Adviser made a payment to us for \$153,000, reducing our expenses.
 The Adviser did not make an expense support payment in 2012.

-For the year ended December 31, 2013, the net increase in net assets resulting from operations (gross of stockholder distributions declared) was approximately\$2.2 million.
-The increase was attributable to net investment income of approximately\$1.7 million, realized gains of approximately\$27,000, and unrealized appreciation on investments of approximately \$421,000.
+For the year ended December 31, 2013, the net increase in net assets resulting from operations (gross of stockholder distributions declared) was approximately \$2.2 million.
+The increase was attributable to net investment income of approximately \$1.7 million, realized gains of approximately \$27,000, and unrealized appreciation on investments of approximately \$421,000.